xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

         module.exports.TaskModuleUIConstants = TaskModuleUIConstants;
         ```

-    1. Create a file named **uisettings.js**, and then copy the following code to the file.
+    1. Create a file named **uisettings.js** and copy the following code to the file.

         ```typescript
         class UISettings {